MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 #### Explore Advanced Emulator Features

-[PASQAL's emulator](xref:microsoft.quantum.providers.pasqal#emulator) offers advanced features that are not yet supported by Fresnel QPU:
+[PASQAL's emulator](xref:microsoft.quantum.providers.pasqal#emulator) offers advanced features that are not yet supported by Fresnel QPU.
+You can organize your register in a custom way without any limitations from the pre-calibrated layouts.
+For example, the following code creates a 4x4 square lattice of qubits: